 After divorce proceedings, a judge will issue a court order that establishes how the two parties will handle matters such as child support, custody, spousal maintenance, and more.
-Obtaining a favorable judgment in your divorce can be time-consuming, stressful, and costly.
-That is why, when the other party fails to abide by the new terms, it can be frustrating and disheartening.
+Obtaining a favorable judgment in your divorce can be time-consuming, stressful, and costly, which is why it can be extremely frustrating and disheartening when the other party fails to abide by the new terms.
 Luckily, there are legal steps you can take to protect your rights and your family.

 If your ex-spouse fails to follow through with their end of the court order, you can request that the court hold them in contempt and pay for your attorney’s fees.
 This is done through a process called enforcement.
 Enforcement legally forces a person to obey a court order.
-If your ex-spouse is not following their responsibilities after the divorce, it is important you seek legal counsel.
-At Boudreaux Hunter & Associates, LLC, our Houston divorce attorneys have extensive experience protecting clients from delinquent spouses.
+If your ex-spouse is not following their responsibilities after the divorce, it is important you seek qualified legal counsel.

 Enforceable Orders & Consequences of Non-Compliance